Meltwater transport and mixing layer growth near the ice--ocean interface: Concluding remarks

-Open questions relate to the universality of this interplay.
-Beyond key physical parameters (dimensionality, initial stratifications, non-stationarity), the sharp interfacial gradient at the top interface makes the initial configuration effectively singular, with potential implications for its statistical predictability---see, \emph{e.g.} \citep{biferale2018rayleigh,thalabard2020butterfly}.
-To control the regularisation of the initial singularity, we chose to initiate melting through a thermal Rayleigh-Taylor instability slightly offset from the interface.
+\sii Several questions remain relating to the detailed phenomenology of the flow and its dependence upon key physical parameters (dimensionality, initial stratifications, non-stationarity). \si Achieving a detailed phenomenology of melting-driven turbulence, in the spirit of the work of \cite{chertkov2003phenomenology} on Rayleigh-Taylor turbulence constitutes a natural theoretical extension of the present work. \is Another issue relates to the flow universality, \os as the sharp interfacial gradient at the top interface makes the initial configuration effectively singular, with potential implications for its statistical predictability---see, \emph{e.g.} \citep{biferale2018rayleigh,thalabard2020butterfly}.
+To control the regularisation of the initial singularity, we chose to initiate melting through a thermal Rayleigh\textendash Taylor instability slightly offset from the interface.
 This physical regularisation enables the boundary conditions to be explicitly enforced at early times, and triggers the convective turbulent layer.
 While no dependence on $\delta \to 0$, was found, it remains unclear whether such turbulent generation is universal across different regularisation schemes---in particular implementations relying on implicit regularisations only through numerical discretisation.
-This is a matter for future work.